luislauriano/responsible-ai-lab/README.md

 ```

 Research Goals:
-Causal Analysis of Representational Bias: Investigate how sensitive attributes (e.g., race and gender) are encoded in the latent representation spaces of Large Language Models (LLMs), modeling representational bias as a causal effect within internal neural representations rather than as surface-level lexical correlations.

-Causal Measurement of Allocational and Narrative Bias: Analyze how interventions on sensitive attributes causally influence LLM outputs in tasks of natural language understanding (NLU) and generation (NLG), particularly in the allocation of social roles, attribution of agency, and narrative framing, using controlled counterfactual interventions in the latent space.
+## Research Goals

-Development of a Language-Agnostic Causal Metric: Design and validate a novel bias evaluation metric based on causal inference principles, capable of estimating the Average Treatment Effect (ATE) of sensitive attributes on model outputs, independent of language, with Portuguese as a primary experimental case study.
+This PhD research aims to develop a novel causal algorithm for detecting and quantifying extrinsic bias in large language models (LLMs).
+The proposed approach formalizes bias as an identifiable causal effect, estimated through structured counterfactual interventions in latent representation spaces.
+The central objective is to design a language-agnostic causal metric capable of robustly measuring the impact of sensitive attributes on model behavior in both natural language understanding (NLU) and generation (NLG) tasks, with Portuguese serving as a primary experimental case study.

 🚧 Content in this section is currently under active development.